What is Nosocomial Infection?

-Millions of people are admitted into hospitals each year, yet many of them obtain additional infections while in-hospital.
-These type of infections that are obtained within a hospital or other type of healthcare facility are referred to as nosocomial infections.
-Data released by the Centers for Disease Control and Prevention reports that around 25% of daily hospital patients has one or more infections obtained from a healthcare facility.
-The data also reports that the most common areas of infection that occurs from acute care hospitals in the United States are related to pneumonia, gastrointestinal illnesses, urinary tract infections and bloodstream infections.
+Millions of people are admitted to hospitals each year, yet many of them obtain additional infections while in hospital.
+These types of infections that are obtained within a hospital or other type of healthcare facility are referred to as nosocomial infections.
+Data released by the Centers for Disease Control and Prevention reports that around 25% of daily hospital patients have one or more infections obtained from a healthcare facility.
+The data also reports that the most common areas of infection that occurs from acute care hospitals in the United States are related to pneumonia, gastrointestinal illnesses, urinary tract infections, and bloodstream infections.
 In the year 2011, an estimated amount of 721,800 infections were caused by healthcare facilities within acute care hospitals in the country.

 There are different types of nosocomial infections that patients can acquire while at a healthcare facility or hospital.
 The most common kinds of infections include urinary tract infections, usually due to catheters.
 Surgery Supplements report that around 20% of all reported nosocomial infections account for infections in the surgical site, following a surgical procedure.
 They also report that pressure ulcers and lung infections have been observed as well.